ncatlab/nlab-content/pages/8/8/7/1/1788/content.md

 as an element in the homotopy pullback of the $n$th universal fibration along
 $\tau_n$.

-The resulting further homotopy pullback along its classifying map should be the $n$-connected cover
+The resulting further homotopy pullback along its classifying map is the $n$-connected cover
 $\mathrm{cn}_n(\mathcal{X},s)$
 of
 $(\mathcal{X},x)$: